 If you’re looking for online psychiatry, be mindful of your Wi-Fi’s capacity (or better yet, find a hard-wired ethernet connection) and how it might handle a half-hour or hour-long video call.

-For some patients, meeting their psychiatrist in their home can make the experience more comfortable; instead of going to an office, they’re meeting their psychiatrist in their own home, on their own turf.
+For some patients, their first psychiatry appointment might be daunting.
+Meeting their psychiatrist in their home can make the experience more comfortable; instead of going to an office, they’re meeting their psychiatrist in their own home, on their own turf.
 This can make it easier for the patient to open up about their experiences.

 Additionally, video conferencing also allows a psychiatrist to see into their patient’s home.
 This can give them more context into their patient’s life and living situation, which can help them better understand and thus help their patient.